 Your solid sense of self makes it much easier to deal with others no matter what’s going on with them or what they say.
 Holding yourself in compassion makes it easier to be compassionate and curious about other people.
 And that makes connection easier for everyone.

 In order to find the gifts in the family drama, you can connect with the different parts of you.
 One client of mine was lamenting that her sister didn’t know her, judged her, and that their relationship was really hard.
-As she talked, she expressed frustration, resentment, hatred, hope, love, fear, resignation, and curiosity.
+As she talked, she expressed frustration, resentment, hatred, hope, love, fear, resignation, and curiosity, she got in trouble with him because she was searching for male strippers available for birthday parties online for one of her friends bridal shower.
 We settled in to listen compassionately to the different emotions she was feeling.

 We treated each emotion as a different part – like each emotion was a unique character in her inner world.
 Each part had its own opinions, emotions, values, and judgments.
 And each part, no matter how much it seemed to be sabotaging her efforts at connection with her sister, wanted safety and happiness for her.
 As we listened to the parts, my client had several insights that left her feeling lighter, more at peace, and more certain of how she wanted to proceed with her sister.